Our Ideals

 Admission Policy

-The mission of International College of Technology, Kanazawa is Fostering Leaders of Global Innovation who can create new value, introduce advanced engineering education, and play an active role in society, based on the principles of our founding mission statement, which are to create well-rounded citizens with good character, to be innovative, and to promote industry-university collaboration.
+The mission of International College of Technology, Kanazawa is Fostering Leaders of Global Innovation based on the principles of our founding mission statements, which are to create well-rounded citizens with good character, to be innovative, and to promote industry-university collaboration.

-In order to build the foundation to be leaders of global innovation, the 1st and 2nd year students aim to improve their own qualities and diverse abilities through residential education, the 3rd year students study abroad for a year, and the 4th and 5th year students collaborate with Kanazawa Institute of Technology in specialized fields and project activities so as to practice education that produces the greatest results and aims to foster leaders who can play an active role in the world.
+In order to build the foundation to be leaders of global innovation, the 1st and 2nd year students aim to improve their own qualities and diverse abilities through residential education, the 3rd year students strengthen their knowledge and communication skills to thrive globally by undertaking specialized study abroad in engineering, and the 4th and 5th year students collaborate with Kanazawa Institute of Technology in specialized fields and project activities so as to practice education that produces the greatest results.

 Furthermore, we seek to enroll students who share the code of conduct based on our school community’s shared values (KIT-IDEALS) and seek their own self-realization.